-■ The resaw can be lifted using a forklift only.
+■The resaw can be lifted using a forklift only.
 The forklift must be rated for at least 2000kg (4410 lb).
+The HR modules must be separated before lifting.
 The resaw is equipped with forklift pockets.
 Insert the forks into the pockets shown in the figure below.

-2.3 Replacing The Blade
+2.3 Replacing the Blade